Gruz77/Physics-of-Markets/Strategies/README.md

 ## Mean-Reverting
 - Performance grid on the parameters of the entire strat and over two periods -> proof of non-stationarity of the strategy

-## "Fun" strategies using Google Trend :
+## Original strategies using Google Trend :
 - Example Netflix
   - Retrieve the "interest_over_time" score of "Netflix" via *pytrends* and long the Netflix asset if score > a certain threshold (very discretionary)
   - Possibility that streaming/tech sites are linked to Google searches -> interesting alternative Google Trend data